-- a) Mackenzie County should prepare a high level regional tourism plan in collaboration with MFTA, identifying core areas of focus the County should support to foster a growing tourism industry. - b) As a component of the regional tourism plan, focus should be given to natural area and recreation tourism, identifying priority areas for investment in natural area enjoyment and recreation.
+a) Mackenzie County should prepare an overarching regional tourism plan in collaboration with MFTA, identifying core areas of focus the County should support to foster a growing tourism industry.

-- c) The County should identify the development of undeveloped areas and natural features and recreational amenities as priority projects for tourism grant applications to senior levels of government. - d) The County will work closely with local, regional and private partners from across northwestern Alberta when developing the regional tourism plan to ensure it is aligned with and supports existing initiatives in the area. - e) Where hubs of tourism potential are identified in the regional tourism plan, the County should develop policies to protect the economic potential of these sites, including targeted investment in upgrades to support tourism activities and promotion of these areas through social media channels. - f) Local area plans for Mackenzie County's communities should be revised where appropriate following development of the regional tourism plan to ensure that new and existing tourism businesses do not face unnecessary regulatory barriers to the success of their business. - g) The County should include the core recommendations from the regional tourism plan in the Economic Development Strategy update. - h) Vacation rental forms should be provided through a variety of accommodations such as hotels/motels, campgrounds, bed and breakfasts, Airbnb. - The identification and marketing of trails and recreational access routes is encouraged to inform residents and tourists of County recreation opportunities.
+- b) The Regional Tourism Plan should highlight the need for supporting site readiness, shovel-ready projects, increasing lake access, and expanding campground capacity and options. - c) The County should identify the development of undeveloped areas and natural features and recreational amenities as priority projects for tourism grant applications to senior levels of government. - d) The County will work closely with local, regional and private partners from across northwestern Alberta when developing the regional tourism plan to ensure it is aligned with and supports existing initiatives in the area. - e) Where hubs of tourism potential are identified, the County should develop policies to protect the economic potential of these sites, including targeted investment in upgrades to support tourism activities and promotion of these areas through social media channels. - f) Local area plans for Mackenzie County's communities should be revised where appropriate to ensure that new and existing tourism businesses do not face unnecessary regulatory barriers to the success of their business. - g) Vacation rentals should be provided through a variety of accommodations such as hotels/motels, campgrounds, bed and breakfasts, Airbnb. - h) The identification and marketing of trails and recreational access routes is encouraged to inform residents and tourists of County recreation opportunities.